This song about Jesus crucifixion and resurrection was written by Canadian

-It is based on, and set to the unnamed tune written by Canadian singer Leonard Cohen (1934-2016) for his 1984-released song "Hallelujah" which contains several biblical references - the lyrics have various different versions used by Cohen himself.
+The song is set to the unnamed tune which was written by Canadian singer Leonard Cohen (1934-2016) for his 1984-released song "Hallelujah".

 Downloads